iLVL-Key/FFXI/gearswap/readme.md

 - NOTE: AutoHWater/DoomAlert and AutoLockstyle options have been removed and now have their own standalone addons: [Exorcist](https://github.com/iLVL-Key/FFXI/tree/main/addons/Exorcist) and [Vanity](https://github.com/iLVL-Key/FFXI/tree/main/addons/Vanity)

 ### Gear Modes
-Certain files have multiple modes you can switch between at any time.
+Certain jobs have multiple modes you can switch between at any time.
 Standard DPS, Accuracy, Subtle Blow, etc. PLD and RUN have an Auto mode that will switch between Combat and Neutral modes on its own depending on when the game thinks you are in combat (ie idle but not in combat will equip refresh set, whereas idle but in combat will equip a kite set).

+### Automatic High Accuracy Mode
+Jobs that have a Gear Mode selector and a High Accuracy mode allow you to set specific targets that will automatically use the High Accuracy gear set when fighting them.

+### Danger Mode
+Certain jobs can automatically equip the Danger set when you are the target of a monster your party is fighting.
+The GEO file specifically will equip the Danger set when you are within a configurable distance of the monster your party is fighting, allowing you to [relatively] safely get up close with an Indicolure spell.

 ### Weapon Cycler
 Certain files have the ability to cycle between pairs of Main slot weapons and Sub slot weapons/grips/shields.
 Use this to cycle between your commonly used weapons.
 Has a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.
 Will not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.
 Activated with a macro, an alias, or a keyboard shortcut (default is CTRL+H for Hweapon).
 Can be adjusted or new pairs added in the Weapons section.